 Kimberly M. Foxx was elected Cook County State’s Attorney in 2016 and is the first African-American woman to lead the office.
 Prior to being elected state’s attorney, Ms. Foxx served as chief of staff or Cook County Board President Toni Preckwinkle.
 As President Preckwinkle’s senior advisor and lead strategist, she oversaw a $4 billion annual budget.
 She also was the lead architect of the county’s criminal justice reform agenda to address racial disparities in the criminal and juvenile justice systems.
 Her efforts contributed to a significant drop in the Cook County jail population while promoting public safety.

-A veteran prosecutor, Kim served as an assistant state’s attorney in the Cook County State’s Attorney’s Office for 12 years.
+A veteran prosecutor, Ms. Foxx served as an assistant state’s attorney in the Cook County State’s Attorney’s Office for 12 years.
 She has also served as a guardian ad litem in the Cook County Public Guardian’s Office.